 Dr Althea Legal-Miller is a Senior Lecturer in American History & Culture; Programme Lead in American Studies; and Programme Director for the North American Exchange and British Studies Semester Programmes.

 Dr Legal-Miller received her BA in American Studies with Year Abroad (University of California, Berkeley), MA in Contemporary Cinema Cultures and PhD in American Studies all from King’s College London.
-She has taught American Visual Culture at King’s College London and was a Teaching Fellow in African American Studies at UCL - Institute of the Americas from 2013-2016.
+Prior to joining the American Studies programme in January 2017, Dr Legal-Miller was a Teaching Fellow in African American Studies at UCL - Institute of the Americas from 2013-2016.
 She has received a number of prestigious scholarships and awards, including a 2016 AHRC British Research Council Fellowship at the John W. Kluge Center in the Library of Congress (Washington, DC), and the Mae C. King Distinguished Paper Award on Women, Gender and Black Politics from the Association for the Study of Black Women in Politics (ASBWP).

 Dr Legal-Miller has been Module Convenor for:

 AS Year 1: Divided by a Common Language: Culture and Society in Britain and the USA

 AS Year 1: A Story of American Freedom 1?
 The History of the United States from Pre-Contact to the Civil War

 AS Year 2: Race and Racism: Conquest, Colonisation and Categorisation in America